Sjeiti/project-invoice/README.md

 ## Getting Started

-You can head to [Project Invoice](http://invoice.ronvalstar.nl) and start creating invoices.
+You can head to [Project Invoice](http://pi.ronvalstar.nl) and start creating invoices.
 Or you can make a local installation.

 ### Using the app

-The basis is easy: you have [clients](http://invoice.ronvalstar.nl/clients), clients have projects, projects have invoices (and an optional quotation).
+The basis is easy: you have [clients](http://pi.ronvalstar.nl/clients), clients have projects, projects have invoices (and an optional quotation).
-You can [tweak](http://invoice.ronvalstar.nl/layout) what your invoice will look like.
-You can print it to pdf or png format.
+You can [tweak](http://pi.ronvalstar.nl/layout) what your invoice will look like.
+You can print it to pdf <delete>or png~~ format.
-On the home or [overview page](http://invoice.ronvalstar.nl/overview) you can check outstanding invoices, or mark them as paid.
+On the home or [overview page](http://pi.ronvalstar.nl/overview) you can check outstanding invoices, or mark them as paid.

 Everything you save is done so on the machine or device you are working on.
-To get your data from (say) your phone to your desktop you can [export](http://invoice.ronvalstar.nl/settings) the data to json, and import that file on a different device.
+To get your data from (say) your phone to your desktop you can [export](http://pi.ronvalstar.nl/settings) the data to json, and import that file on a different device.
 Clearing your browser's data may *delete all your local data*.
 Backup your data regularly!

 ### Running on localhost

 To get the application running locally you only need NodeJS, npm and GIT.
-If you don't know what those are you might be better off simply using the [online version](http://invoice.ronvalstar.nl), your data will be just as safe.
+If you don't know what those are you might be better off simply using the [online version](http://pi.ronvalstar.nl), your data will be just as safe.

 `git clone https://github.com/Sjeiti/project-invoice.git`